-Objective Projected Start and End Dates Title IIIB Funded PD or C Update Status A. Streamline access to resources across July 2020 Although DAS temporarily suspended work to develop Department and community to promote to June an online resource last year due to our focus on the timely access of needed resources.
-DAS will 2024 COVID-19 emergency response, DAS has since establish an online resource directory that will resumed these efforts.
-Based on prior best practices serve as a centralized source of information research and ongoing collaboration with IT to identify about resources that support seniors to safely key systems requirements, DAS has begun the age in the community.
-Launching in FY 2020-21 with support from the Stupski and Dolby procurement process to select a vendor who will build this essential resource. foundations, we will develop a plan for ongoing sustainability and continue over the next four years to monitor and adjust the directory to ensure it is an effective tool for the public, as well as service professionals.
-B. Ensure programs are culturally appropriate July 2020 Equity considerations and culturally relevant for the city's diverse low-income older people to June programming remain a priority for our Department. and adults with disabilities.
-Guided by our 2024 Our TGNC programs, which launched in January 2020, Equity Analysis and subsequent analysis, we will have now been operating for more than two full years; address identified equity issues to support all the DAS Office of Community Partnerships plans to San Franciscans to age with dignity in the assess these programs later this year to understand community.
-One new equity-focused initiative their impact and lessons learned about serving TGNC is the development of new services tailored for populations, and identify next steps for these services. transgender and gender non-conforming DAS has also identified a location for our planned (TGNC) residents to promote meaningful Disability Cultural Community Center, and will soon connection and engagement for 130 consumers procure a vendor to oversee the development and in FY 2020-21. operations at this site.
+Objective Projected Start and End Dates Title IIIB Funded PD or C Update Status A. Streamline access to resources across July 2020 In FY 2022-23, DAS completed vendor procurement Department and community to promote to June and began the process of building our online resource timely access of needed resources.
+DAS will 2024 directory.
+This dynamic, searchable directory will allow establish an online resource directory that will users to identify the disability and aging resources serve as a centralized source of information both within and beyond the DAS service network that about resources that support seniors to safely best meet their needs.
+We are currently in a user age in the community.
+Launching in FY 2020-21 testing phase, and plan to launch the directory later with support from the Stupski and Dolby this year.
+Following this launch, DAS will implement foundations, we will develop a plan for ongoing new tools and training to support interagency service sustainability and continue over the next four referral, making it easier for service providers to years to monitor and adjust the directory to successfully connect their clients to other needed ensure it is an effective tool for the public, as resources. well as service professionals.
+B. Ensure programs are culturally appropriate July 2020 Equity considerations and culturally relevant for the city's diverse low-income older people to June programming remain a priority for DAS.
+Our TGNC and adults with disabilities.
+Guided by our 2024 programs provide meaningful support for transgender Equity Analysis and subsequent analysis, we will and gender non-conforming clients, and show great address identified equity issues to support all impact: more than 90% of program clients report San Franciscans to age with dignity in the having increased opportunities for positive social community.
+One new equity-focused initiative interaction.
+As our pilot grant terms conclude, DAS will is the development of new services tailored for reestablish grants to ensure continuity of these transgender and gender non-conforming essential services.
+DAS is also currently procuring a (TGNC) residents to promote meaningful service provider to implement a Disability Cultural connection and engagement for 130 consumers Community Center, a process informed by two in FY 2020-21. community listening sessions held in early 2023.
+We will begin the implementation process later this year.